 If you won’t find needed rules, go to the advanced rules builder.

 How to build rules with advanced rules builder

 First, change the basic builder to advanced mode.

 The advanced builder gathers are available validation rules.
 Follow this guide to see the list of all validation rules supported in Voucherify.

 1. Add a name for your validation rule/set of rules (they will be automatically saved in the Validation Rules Dashboard section).

-2. Expand the available rules from the category you're interested in and build a restriction using available operators.
+Expand the available rules from the category you're interested in and build a restriction using available operators.

 3. Confirm with ADD.
 All active rules will be visible on the grey background below each category.

-Add a name for your new rule/set of rules.
+2. In the next step, add rules using the basic or advanced builder.
 The rules builder in this section is the same engine that you use while creating limits in the Campaign Manager:

 3. In the last section you can see a summary of added rules and their details, click Save to confirm.